GeorgeKiba/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
--Copy the playbook files to the Jump-Box-Provisioner VM. a sample of the hosts file:
+-Copy the playbook files to the Jump-Box-Provisioner VM.
--Update the hosts file to include the private IP addresses of the DVWA servers as well as the private IP of the elkserver:
+-Update the hosts file to include the private IP addresses of the DVWA servers as well as the private IP of the elkserver a sample of the hosts file:

 # A collection of hosts belonging to the 'webservers' group
 [webservers]